 2. Off-Campus Study Application through the Online Portal for Off-Campus Study

-3. Application to the program provider (European Studies, Exchange program, or Affiliated Program)
+3. Application to the program provider (either for an Exchange program or an Affiliated Program)

 Late and/or incomplete applications will not be considered.

 Primary Faculty Sponsor and Faculty Reference

 Buckman Fellows will designate a "Primary Faculty Sponsor" with whom the Fellows are expected to maintain a regular communication prior to and throughout the study abroad experience.
 This consultation is expected to be a mentoring type of relationship, meant to enhance both the study abroad experience as well as the Fellow′s presentation following their return to campus.

 A Primary Faculty Sponsor can be any member of the faculty (a professor, advisor, department chair, etc.), as long as he or she is able to write a strong letter of recommendation for the student.
 The Primary Faculty Sponsor must also be willing to communicate with the Buckman Fellow during the off-campus program regarding the program and the Fellow′s Buckman Fellow Project.
 This should be someone who knows the applicant well, not only academically, but also outside the classroom.

 Each Primary Faculty Sponsor will also be responsible for completing an evaluation of the Fellow′s experience in terms of the student learning outcomes espoused by the Fellowships Program.
 This evaluation will be used to determine whether the Buckman Fellowship participant is ultimately awarded the distinction of "Rhodes Fellow."

 In the Formal Letter of Interest, the student should:

 - Carefully explain why s/he has chosen the particular study abroad location, specific study abroad program, and program provider